Decorth/Stones-and-Jewels/README.md

 What I learned:
-- I learned that instead of using contains() for an object that isn't a character sequence, one should use indexOf
+- I learned that instead of using contains() for an object that isn't a character sequence, one should use indexOf and check if there is a non-negative value returned.

 Expected time to solve: 5 minutes